davdwan21/one-sentence/README.md

 This app was a small personal project for me to get familiar with React Native, Typescript, and JSX.
 I worked on this project over the summer between high school and college, and I had a lot of fun with it!
 It's not everything I envisioned (there's still stuff I might want to add) but I learned a lot about web design, data management, and project release.
 I might not continue this project since I have a more ambitious React Native project that I want to work on during my Freshman year.
 Thanks for reading this and have a great day!

+### if you'd like to try it for yourself

+make sure you've installed expo go and node js --> navigate to project directory --> npm install --> npx expo start